-Acadia Center appreciates the opportunity to provide testimony in support of House Bill 5573 which supports the adoption of Grid Enhancing Technologies, also known as GETs, and advanced conductors on the electric grid.
+Acadia Center appreciates the opportunity to provide testimony in support of Senate Bill 862, The Energy Facility Siting Act.
 Acadia Center is a non-profit research and advocacy organization committed to advancing the clean energy future.
-Acadia Center's work is characterized by reliable information, comprehensive advocacy, and collaborative, innovative problem-solving.
+Acadia Center's work is characterized by reliable information, comprehensive advocacy, and collaborative, innovative problem-solving, including regional and state advocacy on our electric grid in the Northeast.

-House Bill 5573, An Act Relating to State Affairs and Government - The Energy Facility Siting Act, would provide common sense oversight and reform on transmission approvals happening at the Energy Facilities Siting Board (EFSB), establish incentives to deploy low-cost, efficient grid-enhancing technologies (GETs) and advanced conductors at the distribution planning level, and prompt an investigation of GETs and advanced conductors for both transmission and distribution infrastructure within the state.
+Senate Bill 862 would provide commonsense oversight and reform on transmission approvals happening at the Energy Facilities Siting Board (EFSB) and require due consideration of and establish incentives for the deployment of low-cost, efficient grid-enhancing technologies (GETs) and advanced conductors, and prompt an investigation of such technologies for both transmission and distribution infrastructure within the state.